 In an age where band’s debut albums are expected to be an instant hit or record companies drop them like a lead weight, it seems inconceivable that, at the beginning of 2013, Brad are celebrating over twenty years together.
 An on-again, off-again project for Pearl Jam guitarist Stone Gossard, Brad have always received mixed feelings from PJ fans, but those who love the band really do love them.
-Perhaps more inconceivable is the fact that – despite their 1993 debut ‘Shame’ retaining a special place in the hearts of their fans – it took the band two decades to make their first trip to Europe.
+Perhaps more inconceivable is the fact that – despite their 1993 debut ‘Shame’ retaining a special place in the hearts of their fans – it took the band two decades to embark on their first full European tour.

 Two of the band’s three UK shows sold out quickly.
 For the last of these – the London show – there was a real buzz from the second the band set foot on stage.
 With blue, moody lighting, the first notes of ‘Buttercup’ greeted the crowd like an old friend; the first sounds of the Brad live experience naturally mirroring the first notes most people ever heard from this great band.
 From the second Shawn Smith sang the opening lines behind his piano – and from underneath the hat obscuring part of his face –the audience are spellbound.
 This gentle command of his audience never wavering for the band’s ninety-plus minutes, cutting a huge figure on stage, Smith has both a very strong physical and emotional presence.
 His gently spoken manner oozes charm, whether dealing with hecklers or acknowledging the audience or bandmates.
 Despite never saying too much, on this particular evening, there is more stage presence from this band – but Smith, in particular – than some artists could ever have.